 Because enrollment in "X" courses is limited to on-campus UNL students, they are expected to take their exams at one of the on-campus testing centers.
 Your Instructional Design Technologist Specialist will provide information about forwarding your desired exam schedule to the appropriate testing center.

 Semester-based "S" Courses

-When proctored exams for "S" courses are administered by professionals outside of the University of Nebraska-Lincoln, faculty can request assistance with the proctor approval process by submitting the Request for Proctor Services form.
-This form should be submitted at least two weeks prior to the beginning of class.
+When proctored exams for "S" courses are administered by professionals outside of the University of Nebraska-Lincoln, faculty can request assistance with the proctor approval process by contacting their college's instructional design technology specialist.

 Students must identify a proctor and have their proctor complete the proctor agreement form.
 The form is then returned to the Office of Online & Distance Education Student Services Coordinator at the beginning of the semester (no later than two weeks prior to the first exam).
 Your Instructional Design Technology Specialist will set up a proctor code and submit it to the Office of Online & Distance Education Student Services Coordinator for the outside proctors to use.